modataconsulting/dbt_ga4_project/docs/__docs__.md

 ---------------------

 ## DEVICE
+{% docs device %} The repeated field containing all device columns. {% enddocs %}

 {% docs device_category %} The type of device from which user activity originated.
 Device categories include `desktop`, `mobile`, and `tablet`. {% enddocs %}

 {% docs mobile_brand_name %} The brand name of the mobile device (e.g., Motorola, LG, or Samsung). {% enddocs %}